Why is publication date important?

 To make sure that Google interprets your page’s date correctly, there are two main steps you can take as you design your site.

-One, list a clear date of publication on the page.
+One, list a clear publication date on the page.
 Secondly. use structured data with the datePublished or dateModified markups to help Google best understand when your page was published or updated.

 If you find that Google interprets your date incorrectly, look closely at the content on the page.
 Keep and eye out for any potential prominent dates that might be confusing the search engine.
 If you can remove them, do so.